Magog (DC Comics): Generation Lost

-Following the events of Blackest Night, murderer and former Justice League International founder Maxwell Lord is returned to life and uses his psychic abilities to erase his existence from the memories of all but a handful of people.
+In the 2009–10 "Blackest Night", murderer and former Justice League International founder Maxwell Lord is resurrected and uses his psychic abilities to erase his existence from the memories of all but a handful of people.
 Lord then uses his powers to influence several high-ranking members of the military into believing Captain Atom should be apprehended for alleged wrongdoings.
 Magog is called in to restrain Atom in the event that he tries to flee, but ultimately fails as the hero defeats him and escapes.

 Shortly after this event, Maxwell Lord is informed by the Entity that he has been resurrected to prevent Magog from instigating a massive war involving Earth's metahumans.
 Max then sees a vision of himself killing a distraught Magog with Magog's own staff as Magog begs for mercy.
 Max later sees a vision of the future where a team led by Magog attacks Parasite.
 Parasite's absorption of Captain Atom causes an explosion that destroys everything within a large radius and annihilates over a million people (tying into the Kingdom Come future).

 Afterward, Magog is seen talking to Max who instructs Magog to find and kill Captain Atom.
 To this end, Max upgrades Magog's staff, giving him "the right tools for the job".
 Magog then locates the JLI at an OMAC factory and attacks Captain Atom.
 In their battle, Captain Atom manages to convince Magog he's being used and Magog remembers Max's existence; however, Max is on hand using his powers to force Magog to kill himself with his own staff, then makes everyone in the vicinity believe Captain Atom killed Magog.
 After Max escapes and undoes the global mindwipe, he releases a statement onto the Internet exonerating Captain Atom of the deaths in Chicago, saying far worse would have happened if he had not intervened.